Sumi Deguchi: Interaction with overseas organizations

-In May 1922, Sumi commented in a newspaper interview that Oomoto (which was renamed from Kōdō Oomoto after the First Oomoto Incident.) did not exclude other religions and prayed for the peace in every corner of the world.
+In May 1922, Sumi commented in a newspaper interview that Oomoto (which was renamed from Kōdō Oomoto after the First Oomoto Incident.) did not exclude other religions and prayed for peace in every corner of the world.
 This volition was embodied through active interaction with various overseas religious and social organizations.
-In June, an American female missionary of the Iran-originated religion Baháʼí Faith met Sumi by chance on a train and visited Ayabe in September.
-This interaction with Baháʼí Faith became the catalyst for Oomoto's full-fledged orientation toward the cosmopolitanism.
-In 1923, Oomoto adopted Esperanto, which had been adopted by Baháʼí Faith, and launched the overseas mission with it.
+In June, an American female missionary of the Iran-originated Baháʼí Faith met Sumi by chance on a train and visited Ayabe in September.
+This interaction with the Baháʼí Faith became the catalyst for Oomoto's full-fledged orientation towards cosmopolitanism.
+In 1923, Oomoto adopted Esperanto, which had been adopted by Baháʼí Faith, and launched their overseas mission with it.

-In June 1925, Oomoto founded an organization Jinrui Aizen-kai, asserting that all human beings are originally siblings, and proclaiming that it would strive to establish an eternally luminous world beyond the barriers of race, nation and religion.
-In August 1926, Pan-Asian Congress was held in Nagasaki, with the aim of promoting the unity among Asian peoples, and contributing to world peace.
+In June 1925, Oomoto founded the organization Jinrui Aizen-kai, asserting that all human beings are originally siblings, and proclaiming that it would strive to establish an eternally luminous world beyond the barriers of race, nation and religion.
+In August 1926, the Pan-Asian Congress was held in Nagasaki, with the aim of promoting the unity among Asian peoples, and contributing to world peace.
 Among fifty-one participants from six nations, Sumi was the only female participant and contributed to achieve the aim by calming the atmosphere with her cheerful attitude when the discussion became heated.

 In October 1929, Onisaburo and Sumi went on a missionary journey to Korea and Manchuria.
 Sumi was enthusiastically welcomed by the female members of a women's organization associated with a Chinese religious organization Daoyuan.
 This journey brought Oomoto into a closer affiliation with Daoyuan and its charitable association Red Swastika Society.
 And the two also went to Taiwan in January 1930.